opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 cities), in particular in low- and middle-income regions.
 Also, there a gender-discrepancy (women have a higher BMI in rural communities).

-Here, we explore this data to understand global patters in obesity.
-This analysis is important because it demonstrates the need to provide better access (financial and physical access) to healthy foods in rural communities, especially in low-income countries to address the obesity crisis.
+Here, we explore this data to understand global patterns in obesity.
+This analysis is important because it may indicate the need to provide better access (financial and physical access) to healthy foods in rural communities, especially in low-income countries, to address the obesity crisis.

 ### Motivating questions

 1. Is there a difference between rural and urban BMI estimates around the world?
-In particular, how does this look for females?
+In particular, what does this difference look like for women?
 2. How have BMI estimates changed from 1985 to 2017?
-Again, In particular, how does this look for females?
+In particular, what do these patterns over time look like for women?
 3. How do different countries compare for BMI estimates?
 In particular, how does the United States compare to the rest of the world?